Scenario sprint: faqs

 Is there preparation required beforehand?

-No. However, some schools find it useful to briefly discuss internal priorities or challenges beforehand, simply to come in focused.
+No. However, some firms find it useful to briefly discuss internal priorities or challenges beforehand, simply to come in more focused.

 Can we use the method later with our wider leadership team?

 Absolutely!
 The method is reusable.
 The portfolio of scenarios you create is meant to support internal planning and future strategy discussions.
-Having gone through the process, you’ll be able to conduct your own workshop, for example if you want to repeat the exercise but with a larger number of participants at the school.
+Having gone through the process, you’ll be able to conduct your own workshop, for example if you want to repeat the exercise but with a larger number of participants in your company.